nus-cs2103-AY2021S1/tp/docs/UserGuide.md

    ![YourReminders](images/YourReminders.png)
    *Figure 14: `Your reminders` highlighted in red*

-You can use the `INDEX` of the assignment as shown in your assignment list to set reminders for that assignment.
+You can use the `INDEX` of the assignment as shown in your Assignment List to set reminders for that assignment.

-For example, `remind 1` will set reminders for the first assignment in your assignment list ("Statistics tutorial" as shown in the Figure 15) and adds it to `Your reminders` (Figure 16).
+For example, `remind 1` will set reminders for the first assignment in your Assignment List ("Statistics tutorial" as shown in the Figure 15) and adds it to `Your reminders` (Figure 16).

    ![Remind1](images/Remind1.png)
    *Figure 15: Before "Statistics tutorial" is added into `Your reminders`*